HewlettPackard/spire-k8s-operator/README.md

 # Kubernetes Operator for SPIRE

-The [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for SPIRE configures, deploys, and helps ensure that a SPIRE server is up and running in a Kubernetes cluster based on a basic user-defined specification.
+The [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for SPIRE configures, deploys, and helps ensure that a SPIRE server and agents are up and running in a Kubernetes cluster based on basic user-defined specifications.

-This is a proof-of-concept project by the interns under the Identity and Access Management of Greenlake Cloud Platform (summer 2023).
+This is a proof-of-concept project by the interns under the Identity and Access Management of GreenLake Platform (summer 2023).

 ## How it Works